Cray-HPE/docs-csm/upgrade/Prepare_for_Upgrade_to_Next_CSM_Major_Version.md

 Prior to the upgrade it is recommended that a Nexus export is taken.
 This is not a required step but highly recommend to protect the data in Nexus.
-If there is no maintenance period available, then skip this step until after the upgrade process.

 Reference [Nexus Export and Restore Procedure](../operations/package_repository_management/Nexus_Export_and_Restore.md) for details.